 According to a research from Concur in 2015 amongst 500 AP clerks, 33% have already paid an invoice twice.

-The main reason of these errors is the lack of control of the supplier creation and modification process.
-Indeed, data fragmentation between ERPs or “on the fly” creation without unicity check in a central system facilitate data duplicates.
+The main reason for these errors is the lack of control of the supplier creation and editing process.
+Indeed, data fragmentation between ERPs or “on the fly” creation without unicity check in a central system facilitates data duplicates.

-It is therefore essential to cleanse and centralize the supplier repository, while controlling the creation and modification process (standardization, segregation of roles, etc …).
-An additional benefit is also to substantially reduce the risk of fraud (see below).
+It is therefore essential to cleanse and centralize the supplier repository.
+But let’s not forget to also control the creation and editing process (standardization, segregation of roles, etc.).
+An additional benefit is also substantially reducing the risk of fraud (see below).

 3 – Procurement Fraud

-The cost of procurement fraud is estimated around 3 trillion dollars per year worldwide.
+The cost of procurement fraud is estimated at around 3 trillion dollars per year worldwide.

-As we have highlighted in: “How to minimize procurement fraud?”, procurement fraud is mainly due to rogue employees linking their own banking account information with the supplier record to redirect payments towards their personal accounts.
+As we have highlighted in: “How to minimize procurement fraud?”, procurement fraud is mainly due to rogue employees.
+They can, for instance, link their own banking account information with the supplier record to redirect payments towards their personal accounts.

-Procurement fraud cases also include scammers pretending to be a supplier and asking for banking information modification (phone, email..).
-From a study by the Association of Finance Professionals, 29% of victims of fraud have lost more than $ 250 000.
-Mitigate this risk requires to control supplier modification process with validation workflow for instance.
+Procurement fraud cases also include scammers pretending to be suppliers asking for banking information editing (phone, email..).
+A study by the Association of Finance Professionals shows that 29% of fraud victims have lost more than $ 250,000.
+Mitigating this risk requires controlling the supplier editing process, with validation workflow for instance.

 4 – An inefficient sourcing

 Another example is the risk.
-If suppliers are not deduplicated and not organized in a hierarchical tree, a buyer might not assess the risk of being exposed by contracting with a supplier (such as dependency risk).
-His decision to award a tender could be badly affected.
+If suppliers are not deduplicated and organized in a hierarchical tree, a buyer might not assess the risk of contracting with a specific supplier.
+He could get exposed to dependencies.
+His decision to award a bid could also be affected.

 5 – A supplier compliance issue

-The CEO of one of the Aeronautics Leader recently created an “Expert Team” in order to challenge and guide them as they’re suspected of corruption about aircraft exportations.
-The company is committed to establish greater transparency between suppliers, subcontractors and consultants to gain visibility and reduce this risk.
+The CEO of an aeronautical manufacturer recently created a group of compliance experts.
+Its mission challenge and guide them as they are suspected of corruption in aircraft exportations.
+The company is committed to establishing greater transparency between suppliers, subcontractors, and consultants to gain visibility and reduce this risk.

-As a conclusion, the five key points above demonstrate the impact of supplier data on the procurement performance and risk management, two major concerns of CPOs (Chief Procurement Officers)
+To conclude, the five key points above demonstrate the impact of supplier data on procurement performance and risk management.
+These are two major concerns of CPOs (Chief Procurement Officers).

-The relationship between these topics and the cost for the company is obvious and there are many other examples.
-It is time, if it’s not already done, to invest in a master data management tool (SIM type) and to define target processes.
-Unfortunately, this is a subject that companies are aware of but for which they are not willing to invest, underestimating the negative impacts on their finances
+The relation between these topics and the cost for the company is obvious and there are many other examples.
+It is time, if it’s not already done, to invest in a master data management tool (SIM type) and define target processes.